Official visit to Ukraine

 Belarus and Ukraine intend to deepen industrial cooperation and promote trade and economic relations.
-The agreement was reached during the official talks between Belarus President Alexander Lukashenko and Ukraine President Petro Poroshenko in Kiev on 21 July.
+The agreement was reached during the official talks between Belarus President Aleksandr Lukashenko and Ukraine President Petro Poroshenko in Kiev on 21 July.

-Alexander Lukashenko called Ukraine one of the priority markets for Belarusian goods.
+Aleksandr Lukashenko called Ukraine one of the priority markets for Belarusian goods.
 So is the Belarusian market for Ukrainian products.
 In 2016 the trade came close to $4 billion, up by more than 10% over 2015.
 Early this year the growth was even higher.
 “However it is not time to get complacent.
 We are far from the past achievements of the Belarusian-Ukrainian cooperation when the annual trade was nearly $8 billion.
 We have all the possibilities for building up the volumes.
 The co-chairmen of the joint intergovernmental commission assured us that we will reach this level within two years.
-Maybe we will be able to surpass it,” Alexander Lukashenko said.
+Maybe we will be able to surpass it,” Aleksandr Lukashenko said.

 The Belarusian head of state said that the two sides agreed to speed up work on setting up new cooperative enterprises in various industries.
 “We will jointly manufacture any product that is in demand on the international markets.
 We can co-produce and sell thousands of products.
 Today’s meeting will give a new impetus to our economic cooperation,” he noted.

 “We discussed the most sensitive matters of cooperation one-on-one.
 We will be moving forward in this direction.
 I told you we do not have any allergies.
 We do not trade or make friends against anyone.
 We want to work together in the markets of the distant arc countries and other states, manufacture joint products and sell them,” the head of state said.
 “We will make high-technology goods and export them together to foreign markets.
-This is what our one-on-one agreements were about,” Alexander Lukashenko remarked.
+This is what our one-on-one agreements were about,” Aleksandr Lukashenko remarked.

-Revitalizing the Belarusian-Ukrainian interregional ties, which was the topic of the negotiations, will help achieve significant progress, Alexander Lukashenko noted.
+Revitalizing the Belarusian-Ukrainian interregional ties, which was the topic of the negotiations, will help achieve significant progress, Aleksandr Lukashenko noted.
 The parties agreed to establish such cooperation and hold the first interregional forum in Gomel.
 The second such event will be held in Ukraine.